jimdavis1/Subtree-Analysis/README.md

 After downloading, 1.025, drag it into your applications folder:
 ![PATRIC](https://raw.githubusercontent.com/jimdavis1/Subtree-Analysis/b3cde940eb2b63f621ec06d539690e47b176ad5d/Patric.png)

-It takes 1.38 MB of space.
+It takes 1.38 GB of space.
 On a mac, you may need to control-click to open the application, and then allow access to the terminal.

 The library is located in:
 ```Applications/PATRIC.app/deployment/lib/```